gicentre/litvis/examples/windVectors.md

     tableSummary 5 grid
 ```

-The velocity magnitude (speed) and direction can be calculated with a simple transformation of each (u,v) pair.
+The velocity magnitude (speed) and direction can be calculated with a simple transformation of each $(u,v)$ pair.
 Additionally we create a wind direction category (`dirCats`) based on the wind direction rounded to the nearest 15 degree group:

 ```elm {l}
 speeds : List Float